samcartersmith/cds/CONTRIBUTING.md

 This is useful when you are prototyping the component and don't want it to be visible to consumers.

-# Miscellaneous
+## Miscellaneous

 For any usage examples, you can use all imports defined in `website/src/theme/ReactLiveScope/index.ts` directly without importing them in your jsx live.

 For adding new imports, simply import in the same file and add it to the `ReactLiveScope` object.

-# Release and CDS Consumers
+# Release Workflows

+CDS regularly has to cut releases to expose our library through packages or assets (via a CDN) so our consumers can use them in their applications.
 You will often hear CDS team members refer to retail, prime, assetHub (and others) as consumers.
 CDS consumers are any teams at Coinbase that leverage CDS.

+## Release through Verdaccio

 We release our packages to consumers through Coinbase's internal NPM registry (Verdaccio - https://publish-npm.cbhq.net/).
 Each package includes source TypeScript files for all typings information, and Babel transpiled ES modules at `lib/`.
 To split up the CSS code, we wrote a custom Babel plugin to take Linaria transpiled styles and put them into `.css` files corresponding to the `.js` files.